Gladys Aylward: Death and legacy

 A London secondary school, formerly known as 'Weir Hall and Huxley', was renamed the Gladys Aylward School (now the Aylward Academy) shortly after her death.
 There is a blue commemorative plaque on the house where Gladys lived near the school at 67 Cheddington Road, London N18.

-A "house" was named after Gladys Aylward at Fernwood Comprehensive (formerly Secondary Modern) School, in Wollaton, Nottingham, and likewise at St Nicholas’ primary school in Crosby, Liverpool, which she visited while touring the UK in 1963.
+A "house" was named after Gladys Aylward at Fernwood Comprehensive (formerly Secondary Modern) School, in Wollaton, Nottingham, and likewise at St Nicholas’ primary school in Crosby, Liverpool, and also Batley Girls’ Grammar School, which she visited while touring the UK in 1963.

 Numerous books, short stories, and films have been developed about the life and work of Gladys Aylward.